 We developers have become so comfortable with open source that we often make the mistake of not paying attention to the licenses of the software we are using.
 But not paying attention to licensing can open you and your company up to potential liabilities.
-In order to help you avoid those situations, this session aims to give you an overview of the various types of licenses typically associated with the software and code you may use in a given projec and help you stay aware and navigate the complexities.
+Brian Rinaldi offers an overview of the various types of licenses typically associated with the software and code you may use in a given project, helping you stay aware and navigate the complexities.

-Brian Rinaldi is a Developer Advocate at Progress.
-Brian has been a developer for nearly 20 years, working with front-end and back-end technologies mostly focused on the web.
-Brian serves as the co-editor of Mobile Web Weekly, authored a report on Static Site Generators for O’Reilly and co-author of the Working with Static Sites book, also from O’Reilly.
+Brian Rinaldi is a developer advocate at Progress.
+Brian has been a developer for nearly 20 years, working with frontend and backend technologies mostly focused on the web.
+Brian is the coeditor of Mobile Web Weekly, authored a report on static site generators for O’Reilly, and coauthored Working with Static Sites, also from O’Reilly.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com